chissora/Regression_ActualTOW_Prediction/README.md

 # Aircraft Take-Off Weight Prediction

+## About me
+I am an aspiring Data Scientist and this project is part of my journey to gain practical experience in data analysis and machine learning.
+I welcome feedback and suggestions for improvement.
+Feel free to reach out or contribute to this project!

 ## Project Goal
 The goal of this project is to develop a regression model that predicts the Take-Off Weight (TOW) of an aircraft based on various flight and operational parameters.